druid-io/druid-io.github.io/_drafts/intro-to-pydruid.md

 pip install pydruid
 ```

-You should also install Pandas to execute the simple examples below.:
+You should also install Pandas to execute the simple examples below:

 ```bash
 pip install pandas
 ```

+When you import pydruid into your example, it will try to load Pandas as well.

 ## Run the Druid Wikipedia Example
 [Download Druid](http://druid.io/downloads.html) and unpack Druid.
 If you are not familiar with Druid, see this [introductory tutorial](http://druid.io/docs/latest/Tutorial:-A-First-Look-at-Druid.html).